ssbc/handbook.scuttlebutt.nz/concepts/local.md

 # Local

-## Subjective

-Scuttlebutt embraces subjectivity.
-You are your own central authority on truth.

-There is no "objective" truth, no global singleton, no consensus process.

-Each peer can publish whatever they want, and interpret another message however they want.
-The meaning is created when two peers have the same interpretation.
-You don't get to choose how someone interprets you, but you may choose how you interpret them.

 ## Hostless

 Scuttlebutt is hostless: each computer installs the same copy of software and has equal rights in the network.